Maya-Bitter/meet/README.md

 * Given: the app is loaded.
 * When: user clicks on a city.
 * Then: a chart with the number of events in a city is served to the user

+Inline-style link with a title attribute to [Markdown Land](https://markdown.land "Markdown Land")